Introduction to Programming Languages

 Hybrid Language: PL/SQL as Both Procedural & Object-Oriented

-Object Features in PL/SQL:
+Object-Oriented Features in PL/SQL:

-• User-defined object types
+• Create custom object types

 Example (Object Type in PL/SQL):